isomerpages/nparks-skyrise/_skyrise-greenery/Rooftop Greenery.md

 Rooftop greenery system may be implemented as a modular system or a blanket system.
 While modular systems are mainly used for extensive green roofs, blanket systems can be used for both intensive and extensive forms.

 <img style="width:550px" src="/images/Graphics/blanketmodularsystem.png">

+#### Plant Selection
+Plants chosen for rooftop greenery should typically be able to thrive in drier rooftop conditions, withstand intense sunlight, and tolerate low soil moisture.

+* The selection of plants will depend on the following:
+* Design objectives (biodiversity attracting, therapeutic benefits, support native plants, improve aesthetics etc.)
+* Budget
+* Environmental factors
+* Depth of the substrate
+* Expected level of maintenance

+Roof gardens are able to accommodate a wide selection of plants, ranging from ground covers to small trees.
+The placement of bulkier landscape components such as small trees should consider the efficient transfer of the load throughout the building structures and other safety issues.

+Comparatively, green roofs are more suitable for plants that are able to grow in shallow substrates such as groundcover and smaller shrubs.

+Click here for a recommended list of plants for green roofs.